Code-Institute-Submissions/fullstack-project/README.md

 ## Credits

 ### Content
+- The homepage content were obtained from [this website](https://uilicious.com/).
 ### Media

 - The photos used in this site were obtained from googling search images of products like shirt, belt and shoe.